Quincy Knee Injury Lawyers

 Workers who stand for long periods of time, such as nurses, people who lift heavy objects, such as construction workers, and many other types of workers may experience a knee injury while on the job.
 Unfortunately, knee injuries can cause you to miss months of work, create a financial burden, and cause great deals of pain.
 Luckily, workers’ compensation benefits can cover the costs of such an injury.
 To learn more about your right to fair compensation, reach out to our Quincy knee injury lawyers for a free and confidential consultation.

-Common Types of Knee Injuries
+Common Types of Knee Injuries Sustained at Work

 - Meniscus Injuries: These types of injuries are often described as the knee “giving out.”
 Depending on the severity of the tear, this injury can cause pain, instability, swelling, and limited mobility.
 Walking up the stairs, twisting or turning suddenly, or lifting heavy objects are common causes of this injury.
 Arthroscopic surgery, physical therapy, and medication are often needed to fix meniscus tears.